Johnny Kidd & the Pirates: Post-Kidd – The Pirates

-Since then Anders and Parol have formed a new band, The Spellkasters, in 2013 with new frontman Pete Edmunds.
-An album Kastin' The Spell was recorded in Anders' Swedish studio for release on Angel Air Records in February 2014.
-The album contains new versions of Pirates tracks, "Gibson Martin Fender", "Don't Munchen It" and "Going Back Home", that Mick Green co-wrote with Wilko Johnson.
-The Spellkasters started a worldwide tour schedule in March 2014.
+Since then, Anders and Parol have formed a new band, The Spellkasters, in 2013 with new frontman Pete Edmunds.
+An album, Kastin' The Spell, was recorded in Anders' Swedish studio for release on Angel Air Records in February 2014.
+The album contains new versions of Pirates tracks—"Gibson Martin Fender", "Don't Munchen It" and "Going Back Home"—that Mick Green co-wrote with Wilko Johnson.
+The Spellkasters started a worldwide tour in March 2014.